Frequently Asked Questions

 Q – What strings do you use?

-A – For many years we have worked closely with the flaminco guitar string makers in Argentina.
-As with guitar strings, there many options, and many opinions as what is best.
-Sometimes it’s simply a matter of a different tone and volume, not necessarily a different quality.
-We have three different types of ‘ukulele strings.
-Each are different.
+A – As with guitar strings, there many options, and many opinions as what is best.
+Sometimes it’s simply a matter of a different tone and volume, not necessarily quality.
+We curently have two different types of ‘ukulele strings.
+Neither are better, just different.

-3. Ko’olau ‘Alohi: technically not a nylon material, but instead a monofilament.
-Being slightly harder and more dense than nylon tone is brighter with stronger projection.
+3. Ko’olau ‘Alohi: slightly different than nylon, our ‘Alohi strings are a monofilamen material.
+Harder and more dense than nylon.
+Tone is brighter with stronger projection.

 Q – What means of shipping do you use?